collinalexbell/democracy/construct/readme.md

 5. The construct now has access to all the encrypted secrets

 PS, I obviously am a noob w/ crypto.
 This is just a general outline.

+## BitLaunch

+Bitlaunch allows a user to provision and pay for a VPS programatically.